The Fighting Marines

-The Fighting Marines is a 1935 movie serial.
+The Fighting Marines is a 1935 American movie serial.
 It was the last serial produced by Mascot Pictures before the studio was bought out and merged with others to become Republic Pictures.
 This new company went on to become the most famous of the serial producing studios, starting with Darkest Africa in 1936.

 Future Republic producer Franklin Adreon first became involved with serials with this production.
 The former regular Marine, then a Marine Corps Reserve officer, was a technical consultant and played the small role of Captain Holmes in the later chapters.